It isn’t time that heals grief as much as the actions you take in the time you have.

 If you’ve found yourself here, you may have also found that time doesn’t heal.

-If you’d like to explore working with me, book a free consultation call below.
+If you’d like to explore working with me, book a free short consultation below.
 Write me a quick message in the contact form.
 I’ll email you back personally to arrange the best time to talk: